Back to Tools, resources and training

 Progress

 AgriProve Carbon Builders project ‘Soil Carbon to Reach Carbon Neutral’ has established three demonstration sites, one at Tarramba, QLD, Dungog, NSW and Carrick, TAS.
-The project aims to demonstrate how soil carbon can support red meat enterprises to achieve carbon neutrality, and the effectiveness of multi-species pastures, holistic grazing management and other treatments for soil carbon sequestration.
+The project aims to demonstrate how soil carbon can support red meat enterprises to reach carbon neutrality, and the effectiveness of multi-species pastures and holistic grazing management for soil carbon sequestration.

 Get involved